Sodium hypochlorite washes: Sodium hypochlorite cleansers

 A sodium hypochlorite cleanser is used to cleanse and soothe skin that is prone to infection and conditions such as eczema, atopic dermatitis, folliculitis and other skin conditions.
 The idea for cleansers came from bleach baths which were used to kill bacteria to prevent infections and treat infections after they occurred.
-Cleansers were formulated into body washes for a gentle, convenient use in the shower as opposed to having bath treatments.
+Cleansers were formulated into body washes for gentle, convenient use in the shower as opposed to having bath treatments.

 A 2013 study with 18 children (6 months of age and older), showed positive responses using a sodium hypochlorite-formulated body wash called CLn BodyWash to treat atopic dermatitis.
 The study used an Investigator Global Assessment (IGA) score and measured the body surface area affected by the dermatitis.
 Patients saw an overall IGA improvement with a mean reduction of 14.8% in affected body surface area.
-A 2014 study led by Dr. Adelaide Herbert showed a decrease in severity scores of 23–35% within 2 weeks and 35–45% reduction in severity scores after 6 weeks using this same wash.
+A 2014 study led by Dr Adelaide Herbert showed a decrease in severity scores of 23–35% within 2 weeks and 35–45% reduction in severity scores after 6 weeks using this same wash.